eilvelia/tdl/README.md

 <a name="other-javascript-runtimes"></a>
 ## Other JavaScript runtimes

-Since [bun][] is Node.js-compatible and [supports Node-API][bun-napi], `tdl` should work out of the box, however the stability may not be the best yet.
+Since [bun][] is Node.js-compatible and [supports Node-API][bun-napi], tdl generally works out of the box, however the stability may not be the best yet.

-[deno][] can also import `tdl` through the node compatibility via `import * as tdl from 'npm:tdl'`.
+[deno][] can also import tdl through the node compatibility via `import * as tdl from 'npm:tdl'`.
 To use tdl in deno, you must ensure that your deno version is 1.44.2 (2024-06-13) or greater.
 The Node-API implementation was broken in older deno versions and can easily result in segfaults.
 There's a small example in `examples/deno-example.ts`.

-`tdl` depends on native libraries and cannot be used in the browser.
-However, TDLib itself can possibly work in the browser by compiling it to WebAssembly.
+tdl depends on native libraries and cannot be used in the browser.
+TDLib itself, however, can work in the browser if you compile it to WebAssembly.
 There is an outdated official [tdweb][] library, for example.
-Previously, `tdl` implemented basic browser support as well, but the idea has been dropped.
+Previously, tdl implemented basic browser support as well, but the idea has been dropped.

 [bun]: https://bun.sh/
 [bun-napi]: https://github.com/oven-sh/bun/issues/158